Revault-network/internal/event-listener/README.md

-# contract event listener service
+# Contract event listener service
 Listen for events of given contracts.

 Includes discordclient module to send messages to a given channel using discord.js